 The Department of Electrical and Computer Engineering, University of Minnesota Twin Cities invites applications in the area of power electronics.
 Both tenured and tenure-track candidates with knowledge and expertise in hardware design, modeling, and contemporary control and optimization paradigms for power electronics are of particular interest.

-Successful candidates will have outstanding academic and research records and are expected to establish a vigorous, funded research program, teach at the undergraduate and graduate levels, and be involved in service to the University and the profession.
+Successful candidates will have outstanding academic and research records and are expected to establish a vigorous, funded research program, teach at the undergraduate and graduate levels, and be involved in service to the university and the profession.
 An earned doctorate or equivalent foreign degree in an appropriate discipline is required at the time of appointment.
-It is anticipated that the appointment will begin Fall 2023.
+It is anticipated that the appointment will begin Fall 2024.

 The Department of Electrical and Computer Engineering is committed to fostering a community of research, teaching, and operational excellence that is culturally and academically diverse by attracting and retaining individuals with a variety of backgrounds, experience, viewpoints, and identities.
 Candidates who will actively contribute to this commitment and community – both in identity and professional vision – are particularly encouraged to apply.

 Applications must be submitted online via Interfolio.
-To view more about each position and to apply, see the links below:
+To view more about this position and to apply, please visit the Interfolio page.

-To request an accommodation during the application process, please email email@example.com or call (612) 624-UOHR (8647).
-You can find helpful information about working at the University of Minnesota Twin Cities on the Office of Human Resources website.
+To request an accommodation during the application process, please email us at email@example.com or call (612) 624-UOHR (8647).
+You can find helpful information about working at the University of Minnesota Twin Cities through the Office of Human Resources.

 The University recognizes and values the importance of diversity and inclusion in enriching the employment experience of its employees and in supporting the academic mission.
 The University is committed to attracting and retaining employees with varying identities and backgrounds.